Zokky2e/Internship-Console-App/README.md

-Dummy console app for internship programs firstly you enter interns info<br />
+Dummy console app for internship programs<br />
+firstly you enter interns info<br />
 then you choose between controlling the leader who can add or remove students from the internship or set new tasks for the interns to do<br />